morea-framework/morea-framework.github.io/src/gallery.md

   </div>
   <div class="col-sm-6">
    <p style="margin-top: 20px">
-   A more realistic example consisting of a partial implementation of an undergraduate algorithms class.
+   A (currently partial) implementation of an undergraduate algorithms class.
    The modules, readings, and experiences are all implemented.
 The outcomes and assessments are not yet available. </p>
    <p>